Trudi Stafford, PhD, RN, and Clinical Advisor at PHP shares insight on developing processes and tools for effective root cause analysis.

 It is important that organizations strategically share the results of their RCAs through training and follow-up action items with the appropriate departments to effectively prevent future errors and reduce the costs associated with the risk of errors.
 In addition to sharing the results of the RCA, organizations are expected to provide the resources and funding to implement the interventions for error prevention that are recommended from the RCA analysis.
 When personnel see that these action plans are fully implemented, they are more likely to buy-in to reporting incidents, participating in the RCA process, and changing their perception of the patient safety culture of the organization, bringing them closer to zero harm.

-Learn more about how your health care organization can implement technology tools for effective Root Cause Analysis by downloading a whitepaper on What to Look for in an Incident Reporting Software below:
+Learn more about how your health care organization can implement technology tools for effective Root Cause Analysis by downloading a whitepaper on Devloping an Effective Root Cause Analysis below:

 - Root Cause Analysis.
 Patient Safety Network.
 Agency for Healthcare Research and Quality.
 Retrieved on August 7, 2019 at https://psnet.ahrq.gov/primers/primer/10/root-cause-analysis

 - “What are common Root Cause Analysis (RCA) tools?”.
 (March 3, 2017). us.
 Retrieved on August 7, 2019 at https://www.6sigma.us/gsa/

 - Foster, P. (Oct.
 30, 2018).
 5 Root Cause Analysis Tools for More Effective Problem-Solving.
 Beacon Quality.
 Retrieved on August 7, 2019 at https://www.beaconquality.com/blog/5-root-cause-analysis-tools-for-more-effective-problem-solving

 - “What is Boolean logic?”
 Lotame.
 Retrieved on August 10, 2019 at https://www.lotame.com/what-is-boolean-logic/